 It is everyone's responsibility to keep our working and training place clean.
-Each student throughout their training will be assigned specific sanitation duties.
+While students are not considered College employees and will not be paid a wage, each student throughout their training will be assigned specific sanitation duties as required by California's Board of Barbering and Cosmetology Rules and Regulations.
 All areas of the college that include the rest rooms, waste containers, mopping wet or soiled floors, and garbage pickup are included in these duties.
 These duties will be no greater than what is expected of you in a salon.
-Throughout the day you must keep your styling tools in a sanitary and clean condition.
+Throughout the day, you must keep your styling tools in a sanitary and clean condition.
 It is important for every student to assume responsibility for sanitation.
 It's not fair to other students to clean up after another student.
 We must all work together as a team to create a positive environment conducive to learning.